 And a lot of providers will advertise integrations.
 But you need to look at these closely and make sure that the outcomes you have in mind actually exist.

 A lot of ‘integrations‘ offered are not really ‘seamless‘.
-Often these are merely compatibilities of data that can be used, exported from one to another but transferred ‘manually‘.
-(Not even ‘programatically‘.)
+Often these are merely compatibilities of data that can be used, and exported from one to another but transferred ‘manually‘.
+(Not even ‘programmatically‘.)
 If that’s not done manually other options could include flat file access.

 First, let’s clarify some definitions.